mbagsik00/lp-postcode-validation/README.md

 ```

 ### TODO and Improvements
-- Use docker
+- Use Docker
-- Build using Webpack
+- Use TypeScript
-- Add linting
+- Bundle using Webpack
 - Unit test for client
 - Headless automation browser test for client
 - Unit and Integration test for server